Guest-615695028/Guest-615695028/en/README.md

 ### Silent letters
 Some proposed simplified spellings already exist as standard or variant spellings in old literature.
 In the 16th century, some Graeco-Latin literaturists tried to make English words look akin to their Graeco-Latin counterparts, at times even erroneously, by adding silent letters, so _det_ became _debt_, _dout_ became _doubt_, _sithe_ became _scythe_, _iland_ became _island_, _ake_ became _ache_, and so on; However, We propose undoing these changes.
 Other examples of older spellings that are more phonetic include _frend_ for _friend_ (as on Shakespeare's grave), _agenst_ for _against_, _yeeld_ for _yield_, _bild_ for _build_, _cort_ for _court_, _sted_ for _stead_, _delite_ for _delight_, _entise_ for _entice_, _gost_ for _ghost_, _harth_ for _hearth_, _rime_ for _rhyme_, _sum_ for _some_, _tung_ for _tongue_, and many others.

-### An hour, an honor
+### An hour, an honor...
-Imagine an European who has sent a unique letter "ewe" to you.
+- Imagine an European who has sent a unique letter "ewe" to you.